Vidzhet/p2ce-autosplitter/README.md

 **Then go back to game and you will see *LiveSplit Connected* in upper right corner if it does.
 Reconnect without restarting the game is supported.**
 ## Installation:
 **Download and run Installer.exe from [Releases](https://github.com/Vidzhet/p2ce-autosplitter/releases).
-Or download auto-launcher.dll with game executable(Manual installation.zip) and manually dragndrop it to your \bin\win64 with replacement**
+Or use manual installation.**

 **IMPORTANT: if you experiencing "updated" popup every game launch, thats meaning the auto-launcher was updated.
 So because it can not update itself, please reinstall auto-launcher.dll using Installer/manual installation or just click [Here](https://github.com/Vidzhet/p2ce-autosplitter/raw/refs/heads/master/update/auto-launcher.dll).**